MikeMcQuaid/strap/README.md

 ## Configuration Environment Variables and Flags

-Use these when running `bin/strap.sh` locally or the downloaded script:

-- `STRAP_GIT_NAME`: override Git's name and the name in the login-screen recovery message.
-If unset or empty, use the existing Git name, then the authenticated GitHub profile name.
+- `STRAP_GIT_NAME`: override Git's name and the name in the login-screen recovery message (defaults to the existing Git name, then the authenticated GitHub profile name; empty values are ignored).
-- `STRAP_GIT_EMAIL`: override Git's email and the email in the login-screen recovery message.
-If unset or empty, use the existing Git email, then the authenticated GitHub account's primary verified email.
+- `STRAP_GIT_EMAIL`: override Git's email and the email in the login-screen recovery message (defaults to the existing Git email, then the authenticated GitHub account's primary verified email; empty values are ignored).
-- `STRAP_GITHUB_USER`: override Git's GitHub username and the owner of dotfiles and Brewfile repositories.
-If unset or empty, use the authenticated GitHub username when available.
+- `STRAP_GITHUB_USER`: override Git's GitHub username and the owner of dotfiles and Brewfile repositories (defaults to the authenticated GitHub username; empty values are ignored).
-- `GH_TOKEN` or `GITHUB_TOKEN`: optional GitHub CLI credentials. `GH_TOKEN` takes precedence; an existing local login is otherwise reused.
+- `GH_TOKEN` or `GITHUB_TOKEN`: GitHub CLI credentials (`GH_TOKEN` takes precedence; defaults to an existing local login).
 - `STRAP_DEBUG=1` or `--debug`: enable debugging output.
 - `STRAP_NONINTERACTIVE=1`, `CI=1` or `--non-interactive`: run without interactive prompts; automatic without a TTY.
 Never starts a GitHub login and requires sudo access without a password prompt.
 - `--help`: print usage without changing your Mac.